mBART: Multidimensional Monotone BART: Introduction

 \section{Introduction}

-Suppose one would like to learn how $Y$ depends on a vector of potential predictors $x = (x_1,\ldots,x_p)$ when very little prior information is available about the form of the relationship.
-With only very weak assumptions, the Bayesian nonparametric approach BART (Bayesian Additive Regression Trees) can quickly discover the nature of this relationship; see Chipman, George, and McCulloch (2010), hereafter CGM10.
+Suppose one would like to learn how $Y$ depends on a vector of potential predictors $x = (x_1,\ldots,x_p)$ when no information is available about the form of the relationship.
+In the absence of such prior information, the Bayesian nonparametric approach BART (Bayesian Additive Regression Trees) can quickly discover the nature of this relationship; see Chipman, George, and McCulloch (2010), hereafter CGM10.
 More precisely, based only on the assumption that

 BART can quickly obtain full posterior inference for the unknown regression function,